How to clean carpet – expert-approved ways to freshen up your floors without the hassle

 Step-by-step

-Before you whip out the stain removers, you need to rid your carpet of any loose dirt, dust and hair (and fur, too if you have pets).
-'Vacuuming is a fantastic way to stop the build-up of dirt and dust which can lead to the dulling or damage of the carpet over a long period of time,' says Jack Ogden, Flooring Expert, ScS.
+There’s good reason for this, too.
+'Vacuuming is a fantastic way to stop the build-up of dirt and dust, which can lead to the dulling or damage of the carpet over a long period of time,' says Jack Ogden, Flooring Expert at ScS.

-If you're wondering how often should you vacuum, the experts recommend once a week as minimum, though high-traffic areas like the kitchen and living room might require more frequent cleaning.
+And if you're wondering how often should you vacuum, the experts recommend once a week as minimum, though high-traffic areas like the kitchen and living room might require more frequent cleaning.
 And if you have pets, use one of the best vacuums for pet hair every day if you can, or every other day if not.
+However, it’s important to choose your vacuum based on your carpet type.

 White room with dressing table and mirror